alok/notational-fzf-vim/README.md

 ## Dependencies

-`ag` is required for its fast search.
-I'm not planning on changing this anytime soon.
+`rg` is required for its fast search.

 -   [`fzf`](https://github.com/junegunn/fzf).